alessandro11/ansible-desafio-2/README.md

 ¹ Nginx has been setup with https, however an certificate needs to be generate according to the domain.
-The challenge says to setup and not generate mechanism to generate it.
+The challenge says to setup and not generate mechanism to obtain it.
 However, it is easy using certboot with acme challenge to generate the certificate by Let's Encrypt.

+About load balance: still the load balancing has been released via nginx.
+However, there is a Master worker running, which also could do the job, so if the reverse proxy points only to port 3000 (Master worker), this will do load balance.

 ² The *deploy* and *rollback* has been build with shipit.
-So a [shipitfile](https://github.com/alessandro11/desafio-2/blob/master/shipitfile.js) must be setup, change the value of the following variables: ps.: in case no changes has been made to create_user (Ansible variable) do not change deployTo, THIS PATH MUST BE POINT TO THE ROOT OF THE HOME OF THE USER HOLDING THE APPLICATION.
+So a [shipitfile](https://github.com/alessandro11/desafio-2/blob/master/shipitfile.js) must be setup, change the values of the following variables: ps.: in case no changes has been made to create_user (Ansible variable) do not change deployTo, THIS PATH MUST BE POINT TO THE ROOT OF THE HOME OF THE USER HOLDING THE APPLICATION.